Power operations in the Kunneth spectral sequence and commutative HFp-algebras: Introduction

 where $X$ and $Y$ are spaces and $\HH_n(-;\Z)$ is singular homology with coefficients in $\Z$.
 As is common in algebraic topology, this short exact sequence was generalized to a spectral sequence for arbitrary homology theories so that we can recover the above Theorem from the following spectral sequence.
 In Chapter 4 section 6 of \cite{EKMM}, they construct the K\"unneth spectral sequence

 where $R$ is an $S$-algebra, and $A,B$ are right and left $R$-modules respectively.
 The K\"unneth Theorem is a particular case of the above where $R=\HH\Z$, $A=\HH\Z\wedge \sus^{\infty}X_+$, and $B=\HH\Z\wedge \sus^{\infty}Y_+$.
 Previous work on the multiplicativity of the Eilenberg-Moore spectral sequence was done by \cite{LigaardMadsen}.
-They use the diagonal map of spaces in order to developed power operations and used their results to compute $\HH_*(B(G/Top))$.
+While they use the diagonal map of spaces in order to developed power operations and used their results to compute $\HH_*(B(G/Top))$, we are unable to take advantage of such structure as it is specific to spaces.
 Our work here is inspired by that of Bruner in \cite{HRS} on the Adams spectral sequence as well as the work of Baker and Richter in \cite{BakerRichterAdams} on the K\"unneth spectral sequence.

-The K\"unneth spectral sequence is also a key tool for understanding relative smash products of module spectra.
 The main aim of this paper is to enhance this spectral sequence so that we can understand the multiplicative structure present on relative smash products of ring spectra.
-In particular, the multiplicativity of the above spectral sequence can provide collapse results, which are; very useful in aiding computations.
+In particular, the multiplicativity of the above spectral sequence can provide collapse results, which are very useful in aiding computations.
 We establish the multiplicativity of the KSS by use of our Comparison Theorem \ref{thm: Comparison Theorem}. \begin{thm*}[Comparison Theorem] Suppose that we have a map $f: Y \to A$ of $R$-module spectra, an exact filtration $A_{\bullet} \subset A$, and a free and exhaustive filtration $Y_{\bullet} \subset Y$.
 Also, suppose that there exist $f_{-1}: Y_{-1} \to A_{-1}$ such that